-Through treatment focused on attachment, modeling, and psychoeducation, over time Bobby developed a sense of trust and safety with his grandmother as well as the clinician.

-Grandmother has commented that she now sees "his true self - a kind, caring, respectful, and intelligent young man."
-He is now able to have a positive interaction with his birth mother, which he was never able to do before.
+Through treatment focused on attachment, modeling, and psychoeducation, Bobby was able to develop a sense of trust and safety with his grandmother, and with his clinician, over time.
+His grandmother has commented that she now sees "his true self - a kind, caring, respectful, and intelligent young man".
+He is now able to have positive interactions with his birth mother, which he was never able to do before.